Katie Lee (singer): Personal life

-Lee lived in Jerome, Arizona from 1971 until her death in 2017; she died in her sleep at her home there on November 1, 2017, aged 98.
+Lee lived in Jerome, Arizona from 1971 until she died in her sleep at her home there on November 1, 2017, age 98.
 Lee's partner, Joey van Leeuwen, whom she met in 1979 in Australia while on a round-the-world trip, died by suicide the day after her death.

 Katie and Joey were cremated and their ashes were scattered on the San Juan River.

 Popular culture

 Chronicles of Lee's adventures in Baja California appear in the book Almost An Island by Bruce Berger.
 In 2016, a short documentary entitled Kickass Katie Lee was screened at Telluride Mountainfilm, a documentary film festival where Lee was a regular guest.
 Lee featured prominently in "Cry Me A River," a radio episode by The Kitchen Sisters, which explored the damming of American rivers.

 Lee's song, "Gunslinger," from Songs of Couch and Consultation, was translated to Swedish in 1965 and was recorded by Per Myrberg as "Skjutgalen."
 It also was recorded by the Limeliters on their 1961 album, The Slightly Fabulous Limeliters.
 This may still be available on a BMG Collectibles CD.
 Utah Phillips praised Katie Lee and Songs of Couch and Consultation on the 1996 album, The Past Didn't Go Anywhere on the track, "Half a Ghost Town."
+British electronic duo Bent sampled the introduction to Lee's song "The Will to Fail" from Songs of Couch and Consultation on the song "Cylons in Love" on their debut album Programmed to Love.